SunnySuite/Sunny.jl/docs/src/examples.md

 sampler = LangevinSampler(sys, kT, α, Δt, nsteps)
 ```

-At this point we can call `sample!(sampler)` to produce new samples of the system, which will be reflected in the state of `sys`.
+At this point we can call `sample!(sampler)` to produce new samples of the system, which will be reflected in the state of `sysc`.
 Instead, we will proceed to calculate
 the finite-$T$ structure factor using our built-in routines.

 **(5)** The full process of calculating a structure factor is handled